Anno 1404: Housing levels

 There are a total of six levels of housing including both occidental and oriental settlements (one more than the levels included in Anno 1701).
 The four occidental levels are peasants, citizens, patricians and noblemen.
 The two oriental levels are nomads and envoys.
 In the Occident, the player starts by building peasant housing, and in the orient, the players start by building nomad housing, both of which advance when conditions are met.
 These conditions include the acquisition of goods as mentioned above, as well as the construction of specific buildings, such as a debtors' prison, bath house or a cathedral.

 Civilization class ratios

 In Anno 1701, every residential structure could be advanced to the uppermost class, so a city could be entirely made up of Aristocrats by the end of a game.
-In Anno 1404, a number of peasants are required to support a moderate amount of citizens who in turn support a number patricians and noblemen.
+In Anno 1404, a number of peasants are required to support a moderate number of citizens who in turn support a number of patricians and noblemen.
 There are several other factors that can impact the ratio of lower class to upper class, however.
 For instance, the number of envoys settled in the player's oriental settlements will satisfy a sum of the peasants and citizens required to support patricians and noblemen in occidental settlements.